Daunted by the myriad of blinds, shades and shutters when looking for window treatments?

 There are two types of mounting: inside the window frame and outside, usually on the window trim.

-- Outside mounted blinds and shades give the flexibility of choosing almost any window covering for any situation because the window frame doesnt matter.
-You just mount the brackets outside of it and hang your blinds or shades so they extend past the inside edge of the frame.
+- Outside mounted blinds and shades give the flexibility of choosing almost any window covering for any situation because the window frame doesn't matter.
+Just mount the brackets outside the top of the window frame so they extend past the inside edges of the frame.
+Click here to learn about several benefits of outside mounted window treatments.

-The style of your window will affect your installation location, which in turn affects the selection of your window treatments.
+The style of your window will affect your installation location and window treatment style options.

 - Double-hung windows.
 These allow for treatments that both raise and lower because you can open your window without pulling the shades into a full, upright position.
 Double-hung windows are are also perfect for shades and shutters that tilt to let light in.